Akuli/teek/docs/misc-objs.rst

 >>> label.config['font'] = ('Helvetica', 20)

-This form is the pythotk equivalent of the alternative ``[3]`` in the ``FONT DESCRIPTIONS`` part of :man:`font(3tk)`.
+This form is the teek equivalent of the alternative ``[3]`` in the ``FONT DESCRIPTIONS`` part of :man:`font(3tk)`.
 All of the other font descriptions work as well.

-If you then get the font of the label, you get a :class:`pythotk.Font` object:
+If you then get the font of the label, you get a :class:`teek.Font` object:

 >>> label.config['font']
 Font('Helvetica 20')